deepakmkoshy/WeightTracker/README.md

 * <a href="https://pub.dev/packages/path_provider">Path Provider</a> for finding the db path location
 * <a href="https://pub.dev/packages/flutter_launcher_icons">Flutter Launcher Icons</a> for adding the app icon

-Check out Log.md if you have time to kill and to see what was going on my head(log updates)
+Check out Log.md if you have some time to kill and to see what was going on my head while developing this app(log updates)